EkinKar/foodOrder/README.md

+# App Overview
+Food ordering demo web app created using react. \
+Submitted orders are stored in a Firebase database.

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). \

 ## Available Scripts